oe7drt/oe7drt-hugo/content/post/2020-11-15-operating-the-z-shell/index.md

 +++
-title = "Operating the Z-Shell" summary = "The Z-Shell.
-I love it in combination with Prezto." date = 2020-11-15T00:35:22+01:00 tags = ["til-zsh"]
+title = 'Operating the Z-Shell' summary = 'The Z-Shell.
+I love it in combination with Prezto.' date = 2020-11-15T00:35:22+01:00 tags = ["til-zsh"]